Buying a foreclosure or REO property in

 What's an REO?

-REO is short for Real Estate Owned.
-These are properties that have gone through foreclosure and are presently owned by the bank or mortgage company.
-This is unlike real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-The buyer must also be willing to pay with cash in hand.
-Finally, you'll get the property completely as is.
-That possibly could include prevailing liens and even current residents that need to be thrown out.
+REO's or Real Estate Owned are homes that have been through foreclosure which the bank or mortage company presently holds.
+This is unlike a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+The buyer must also be able to pay with cash in hand.
+Finally, you'll accept the property one-hundred percent as is.
+That could consist of existing liens and even current denizens that need to be thrown out.

-A REO, on the contrary, is a much neater and attractive option.
-The REO property did not find a buyer during foreclosure auction.
-The bank now owns it.
-The lender will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from typical disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are aware.
+A REO, on the other hand, is a much cleaner and attractive deal.
+The REO property didn't find a buyer during foreclosure auction.
+Now the lender owns it.
+The bank will see to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Do be aware that REOs may be exempt from normal disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that typically requires sellers to tell you about any defects they are aware of.

 Are REO's a bargain in West Palm Beach?

-It is frequently assumed that any REO must be a steal and an possibility for easy money.
-This isn't always true.
-You have to be prudent about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly interested to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+It's frequently assumed that any REO must be a good deal and an possibility for easy money.
+This isn't necessarily true.
+You have to be very careful about buying a REO if your intent is make a profit.
+While it's true that the bank is typically anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+The bargains with money making potential exist, and many people do very well buying foreclosures.
+But there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with while buying a REO property from them.
-Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for receiving offers.
-Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and cancel the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to counter offer.
-From there it will be your choice whether to accept their counter, or submit another counter offer.
-Understand, you'll be dealing with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've made your offer, you can expect the bank to counter offer.
+At this point it will be your decision whether to accept their counter, or make another counter offer.
+Understand, you'll be working with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.

 Looking to Buy?